`Robertson Force, Java Party No. 5A

 Dutch lost 12.5%

-The same must be said for other leaders in ‘A’ Force.
-There was never any doubt they would not stand up for their men.
-Major Robertson must be included, his men always came first.
-Leadership of POWs stood out amongst those who served and worked in Burma.
+Major Robertson proved to be a leader and his men always came first.
+Leadership of POWs stood out amongst those who served and worked in Burma, more so than in Thailand.

 Embarked from Sydney for Middle East on “Queen Mary” to Bombay whey they were transhipped to Dutch liner ‘SS Slamat’ sailing to Egypt.